luismeyer95/balar-lint/README.md

 ```

 The CLI will:
-- Find and analyze all TypeScript files in your project
+- Find and analyze relevant TypeScript files in your project
 - Report balar usage errors with file locations and error codes

 **Example output:**